 The Master Gardeners of San Diego County display ornamental and edible plants for visitors to browse and learn more about how to grow at home.

-You’ll also walk away with a few garden design tips — it’s neat to see how companion plants are paired together by experts.
+You’ll also walk away with a few garden design tips — I think it’s neat to see how experts pair companion plants together.

 11. Take a Field Trip